idameitil/master-thesis/README.md

 ## Scripts

-The scrips folder contains the following files:
+The scripts folder contains the following files:

 * _mapping_tcrs.py_ : Takes input file with CDR3 sequences and maps them onto VDJdb download (_data/VDJdb_minscore0_2021-02-11.tsv_) for retrieval of V and J genes.
 Writes output file with gene names.
 * _swap_peptides.py_ : Generates swapped negatives.
 For each positive, the TCR is combined with a different peptide from the dataset based on the frequencies of the peptides.
 This is done in a very complicated way, and it might be better to just pair it with a random peptide.